 The Regulatory Capital is determined based on the IFRS equity, adjusted for, for example, investments in subsidiaries and associates, unsecured loans and borrowings, etc. as prescribed by the ISSSG directive No16.

-As at 31 December 2018 these separate financial statements were authorized for issue, the Company was in compliance with the level of Regulatory Capital in excess of to RSM.
+As at 31 December 2020 the Company was in compliance with the level of Regulatory Capital.